JuliaStats/Loess.jl/README.md

 # Loess

-This is a pure Julia loess implementation, based on the fast kd-tree based approximation described in the original Cleveland, et al, implemented netlib loess C/Fortran code, and used by many, including in R's loess function.
+This is a pure Julia loess implementation, based on the fast kd-tree based approximation described in the original Cleveland, et al papers, implemented in the netlib loess C/Fortran code, and used by many, including in R's loess function.

 ## Synopsis